timklge/karoo-routegraph/README.md

 to them as well as climb lengths and total climb elevations are shown next to the elevation profile.
 - Distance to POI: Shows the distance to the next POI along the route.
 Note that this is the distance along the route and not the straight-line distance.
 - Elevation to POI: Shows the remaining climbing to the next POI along the route.
 Note that this is the elevation along the route and not the straight-line elevation.

+Additionally, you can enable chevrons on the map to indicate gradients.
+The chevrons are drawn on top of the route (see third screenshot).

 ## Open issues